Short on time? Here’s the fastest VPN in 2023:

 VyprVPN provides very fast streaming speeds.
 In my speed tests, VyprVPN was on par with Private Internet Access, but still slower than ExpressVPN.
 I enjoyed blazing-fast streaming speeds on my Android TV — HD shows loaded instantly and didn’t buffer, and 4K videos loaded in less than 3 seconds with no buffering, lagging, or quality drops.

 I’m a big fan of VyprVPN’s dynamic server switching feature — if it detects that you’re connecting to an overcrowded server (which is likely to provide slower speeds), it automatically connects you to a less crowded server in the same country.
-It’s also great that VyprVPN displays the server ping for all of its servers.
+It’s also great that VyprVPN displays the server ping for all of its servers and that it can access 45+ streaming services, including Hulu, Netflix, and Max.

 I like that VyprVPN comes with fast protocols like WireGuard and IKEv2/IPSec, and that it includes split-tunneling on Android and macOS.
 That said, I’d like to see it add support for split-tunneling on Windows.